google/processingjs-ide/README.md

   specifier will get a similar button, and additionally will also get a rendered sketch floating in the right-hand side of the block.

+* Triple-tick fenced code blocks annotated with `render` language specifier will be shown as a centered rendered sketch, with the code hidden.

-* Triple-tick fenced code blocks annotated with `hidden` language specifier will get a load button, and will be put into a collapsible zipper that is closed by default.
+* Triple-tick fenced code blocks annotated with `hidden` language specifier will get a load button, and will be put into a collapsed zipper that is closed by default, and that becomes an `example` code block once opened.
+Note: collapsing a block that has been open is not supported at the moment.

 ## License